alexalvess/aurora-api-project/README.md

 A curiosity about such an event is that what we see in photographs is not always the same image that is seen live.

 For more information, look this [link](https://www.hipercultura.com/fenomenos-naturais/).

-## We're online!
-See the project in [Azure](http://aurora-project.azurewebsites.net/swagger/index.html).

 ## About:
 The Aurora project was developed by [Alex Alves](https://www.linkedin.com/in/alexalvess/).